FalcoSuessgott/f5-vserver-tool/README.md

 git clone https://github.com/FalcoSuessgott/f5-vserver-tool.git
 ```

-or get the rpm under releases
+or download the rpm under [releases](https://github.com/FalcoSuessgott/f5-vserver-tool/releases) and then run:
 ```
 sudo yum localinstall f5-server-tool
 ```

 ### Prerequisites
-In order to use this tool you will need to provide the config file some information
+In order to use this tool you either need to set up `/etc/loadbalancer.conf`:

+**/etc/loadbalancer.conf**
 ```
-cat /etc/loadbalancer.conf
-# [AUTH]
-# User      = Name of the user that is used to connect to the loadbalancer
-# Password	= Password of the loadbalancer that is used while authenticate to the loadbalancer

 [AUTH]
-User		  = ""
+user      =
-Password	= ""
+password	 =

-# [BASIC]
-# DeviceGroup	  = Name of the Device Group to which the loadbalancer are assigned to
-# LoadbalancerX	= FQDN of respective the loadbalancer

 [BASIC]
-DeviceGroup	  = ""
+devicegroup	 =
-Loadbalancer	= ""
+loadbalancer =
 ```

+Or you pass the parameter as commandline arguments.
+You can override the configfile parameter with commandline arguments.

 ### Usage
-If filled in successful you can use it with

 ```
-f5-server-tool  [--config / -c ] CONFIGFILE [--user/ -u ] USER [--password / -p] Password [--devicegroup / -dg] DEVICEGROUP [--loadbalancer / -lb ] LOADBALANCER [--list] [--list-vserver] [--list-pools] [--list-nodes] [
+f5-server-tool.py  [--config / -c ] CONFIGFILE [--user/ -u ] USER [--password / -p] Password [--devicegroup / -dg] DEVICEGROUP [--loadbalancer / -lb ] LOADBALANCER [--list] [--list-vserver] [--list-pools] [--list-nodes] [
 ```

-Note:
+**Note:**
- - If no configfile [--config / -c] is specified when the tool is called.
-The default config under /etc/loadbalancer.conf is used.
+ * If no configfile parameter is specified, default location `/etc/loadbalancer.conf` is used.
- - Config parameters that are passed as options ( [--user/ --password / --loadbalancer / --devicegroup ] overwrite the information in the default config or the specified config file ([--config / -c]).
- - If no user is specified in the config file, the current user will be used and prompted for authentication
+ * If no `user` and `password` values are specified in the configfile, the current user will be used and prompted for authentication.

 ### Example